metrorailings/OwlBlog/content/posts/week-13-insights-1.md

 Russell Gage is a real gamer for the Falcons, even breaking a tackle from Shaq Barrett to convert a series of down.

 Once again, Tampa Bay is working the ball down the field primarily by targeting the middle of the flats.
 I need to look carefully at Tom Brady's average time to throw.

+As expected, Brady's time to throw this season has been among the fastest this season.
+Only Roethlisberger and Tua have been notably quicker getting rid of the ball, but both run offenses designed to air out the ball as fast as possible.